rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 - **Owner:**

-    These users have full control over the projet and all resources in it.
+    These users have full control over the project and all resources in it.

 - **Member:**